 You are responsible for demonstrating compliance with GDPR.
 That is why you should have a suite of privacy, data protection, and cookie policies.
 You should also justify all your data protection measures and document them in writing.

 Consumers often provide personal information and other private data to different organizations.
-Even if this information is not willingly or actively provided, most websites have cookies to track consumer behavior.
+Even if this information is not willingly or actively provided, most websites have cookies to track consumer behaviour.

 This data, while necessary to keep the internet up and running, serves a wholly different purpose to organizations.
 Upon gathering data, organizations analyze and interpret it to generate consumer information.